AdobeDocs/journey-optimizer.es-ES/help/using/personalization/functions/string.md

 ## Is Not Empty {#is-not-empty}

-La variable `isNotEmpty` para determinar si una cadena no está vacía.
+El `isNotEmpty` se utiliza para determinar si una cadena no está vacía.

 **Sintaxis**